6Harmony9/Witmotion-WT901CTTL-Python/README.md

 Be sure to uncomment the print function for specific readouts.

-Oh, and if you are on Windos 11, type:
+Oh, and if you are on Windows 11, type:

 '[System.IO.Ports.SerialPort]::getportnames()'

-without the quotation marks to get a list of your COM ports.
+without the quotation marks in Windows Powershell to get a list of your COM ports.